UC-MACSS/persp-analysis/students/fan_jingwen/assignment_ethics.md

 A truly ex ante (datable by record) analytic prediction of the research would somehow show researchers' benign intentions, and their efforts in doing the cost-benefit analysis in calculating the risks and benefits of the study.
 However, that still make the research ethically problematic because the prediction of the research is done in the interest of the researchers and not the Montanan people.
 IRB should be the gatekeeper of research participants' interest, and be the judge that can rule on the validity of such ex ante prediction, but they were absent in the study.
 Thus, the ex ante prediction still does not make the research comply with the principles of Respect for Persons, Beneficence, or Respect for Law and Public Interest.

 ## 5. Election Results
 This does not change my assessment of the research because the results are ex-post.
 All ethical evaluation of the design, which should be conducted by IRB, in addition to the four principles, should happen ex-ante.
-The results of the election can serve as reference in risk-benefit analysis (as discussed above), but should bear no significance in discussion here.
+The results of the election can serve as reference in future risk-benefit analysis (as discussed above), but should bear no significance in discussion here.

 ## 6. CrowdPAC
 Whether the candidates in the Montana election used CrowdPAC as a tool for funding and activism should be actively investigated.
 If yes, then it clearly biases Bonica adversely, in that he did not declare the conflict of interest to IRB or any other third party.
 The fact that the information that voters received was done by a for-profit company without the disclosure of such information exacerbates researchers' disrespect for persons, and undermines their beneficence by distorting their calculation of benefits.
 Were CrowdPAC proven to be partisan, justice and respect for law and public interest would also be undermined further in that the results, both of the study and of the election would be skewed towards that particular party.